cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 # Extending the sample

 Well, if you check the output from `CMake` you will find a weird warning about the required version.
-This is because with every version of CMake they introduce new commands and things like that, so it is a good idea to tell to whoever is building the script what is the minimum required version of CMake to build this app, it is a simple command and it costs nothing.
-In my case my current version of CMake is 3.6.1, let's say the minimum required is 3.6:
+This is because with every version of CMake they introduce new commands and things like that, so it is a good idea to tell to whoever is building the script what is the minimum required version of CMake to build this app; it is a simple command and it costs nothing.
+In my case my the current version of CMake is 3.6.1, so let's say the minimum required is 3.6:

 ```cmake
 cmake_minimum_required (VERSION 3.6)
 add_executable (hello hello.c)
 ```
-As I mentioned before, if you do this in Windows you will get a `Project.sln` file, that is not good, we want to give to our project an awesome name.
+As I mentioned before, if you do this in Windows you will get a `Project.sln` file; that is not good, we want to give to our project an awesome name.
 Let's do that:

 ```cmake
 cmake_minimum_required (VERSION 3.6)
 project (HelloCMake)
 add_executable (hello hello.c)
 ```
-And that is the simplest zero warning CMake file we can do!
+And that is the simplest zero-warning CMake file we can do!

 # Libraries